 Other sources of high protein (other than mackerel and chicken mentioned above) that you can mix and match with other ingredients are:

 Remember that for your cat to receive enough protein, a minimum of 25 percent of their diet should be made out of protein.

-If you are unsure about anything, consult with your veterinarian before putting your cat on a high protein diet as depending on the weight and age of your cat, percentage of protein in the diet may vary as well.
+If you are unsure, consult with your veterinarian before putting your cat on a high protein diet.

 If you do not have time to prepare your cat’s meals by yourself, getting store bought or ready made food from a pet store is perfectly acceptable for them.